luluzhou1/alinush.github.io/_includes/refs.md

 [^DF94]: **Homomorphic Zero-Knowledge Threshold Schemes over any Finite Abelian Group**, by Desmedt, Yvo G. and Frankel, Yair, *in SIAM Journal on Discrete Mathematics*, 1994, [[URL]](https://doi.org/10.1137/S0895480192224713)

+[^DFKP16]: **Cinderella: Turning Shabby X.509 Certificates into Elegant Anonymous Credentials with the Magic of Verifiable Computation**, by Delignat-Lavaud, Antoine and Fournet, Cédric and Kohlweiss, Markulf and Parno, Bryan, *in 2016 IEEE Symposium on Security and Privacy (SP)*, 2016

 [^DFL23e]: **Individual Cryptography**, by Stefan Dziembowski and Sebastian Faust and Tomasz Lizurej, *in Cryptology {ePrint} Archive, Paper 2023/088*, 2023, [[URL]](https://eprint.iacr.org/2023/088)

 [^DG06]: **Hidden Pairings and Trapdoor DDH Groups**, by Dent, Alexander W. and Galbraith, Steven D., *in Algorithmic Number Theory*, 2006